Depression is a huge problem, afflicting about 121 million people worldwide.

 - Depression can be reliably diagnosed and treated.

 - Fewer than 25 % of those affected have access to effective treatments.

-Williams, together with colleagues John Teasdale (Cambridge) and Zindel Segal (Toronto) developed an eight week program of mindfulness training to prevent serious recurrent depression.
+Professor Mark Williams (previously Director of the OMC), together with colleagues John Teasdale (Cambridge) and Zindel Segal (Toronto) developed an eight week program of mindfulness training to prevent serious recurrent depression.
 It is called Mindfulness-based Cognitive Therapy (MBCT).
 They showed that MBCT could significantly reduce the rate of recurrence in serious recurrent depression.

 The results of further trials are equally striking.
 They show that in patients with three or more previous episodes of depression, MBCT reduces the recurrence rate over 12 months by 44% compared with usual care, and is as effective as maintenance antidepressants in preventing new episodes of depression.
 The UK’s National Institute for Health and Clinical Excellence (NICE) has recommended MBCT as a cost-effective treatment for preventing relapse in depression1.

 It is now clear that the 2002 publication2 of Mindfulness-Based Cognitive Therapy for Depression (Segal, Williams, Teasdale) was not only a highly significant advance in evidence-based therapy for recurrent depression but represents a milestone in the field of mental health.

 To see the Oxford Mindfulness Centre’s vision for how to meet this challenge in the future see download our brochure ‘Preventing Depression and Enhancing Human Potential‘.

 1 National Institute of Clinical Excellence (2004).
 Depression: Management of Depression in Primary and Secondary Care.
 National Clinical Practice Guidelines, Number 23.
 London, HMSO.
 Updated 2009.